mui/material-ui/docs/data/joy/components/card/card.md

 Cards often include actions that users can take, like proceeding to a new page or section of the app.
 There may be individual (discrete) actions _within_ a given card, or _the entire card itself_ may trigger an action when clicked or tapped.

-The following sections explain how to approach both scenarios.
+The following sections explain how to approach each of these scenarios.

 #### Discrete actions